 - a) In all races run in lanes, each athlete or the athlete's guide-runner shall keep within his allocated lane from start to finish.
-This shall also apply to any portion of a race where there is a requirement to run in lanes. - b) In all races (or any part of races) not run in lanes, an athlete running on a bend, on the outer half of the track as per Rule 17.11, shall not step or run on or inside the kerb or line marking the applicable border( the inside of the track or the outer half of the track). - Except as stated in Rule 18.6, if the Referee is satisfied, on the report of a Judge or Umpire or otherwise, that an athlete has infringed this Rule, he shall be disqualified. - 6.
-An athlete or the athlete's guide-runner shall not be disqualified for running out of his lane if he: - a) is pushed or forced by another person to step, run or wheel run outside his lane or on or inside the kerb or line marking the applicable border, or; - b) steps, runs or wheels runs outside his lane in the straight or outside the outer line of his lane on the bend, with no material advantage thereby being gained and no other athlete being jostled or obstructed so as to impede his progress.
+This shall also apply to any portion of a race where there is a requirement to run in lanes. - b) In all races (or any part of races) not run in lanes, an athlete or the athlete's guide-runner running on a bend, on the outer half of the track as per Rule 17.11, shall not step or run on or inside the kerb or line marking the applicable border(the inside of the track or the outer half of the track).

+Except as stated in Rule 18.6, if the Referee is satisfied, on the report of a Judge or Umpire or otherwise, that an athlete or the athlete's guide-runner has infringed this Rule, they or in the case of a relay event, their team shall be disqualified.

+- 6. An athlete or the athlete's guide-runner or in the case of a relay event, his team, shall not be disqualified for running out of his lane if he: - a) is pushed or forced by another person to step, run or wheel run outside his lane or on or inside the kerb or line marking the applicable border, or; - b) steps, runs or wheels runs outside his lane in the straight or outside the outer line of his lane on the bend, with no material advantage thereby being gained and no other athlete being jostled or obstructed so as to impede his progress.
 If material advantage is gained, the athlete shall be disqualified.